vasilemarin/vasilemarin/README.md

 - 👋 Hi, I’m @vasilemarin
-- 👀 I’m interested in Cyber Security, Web Dev and Open-Source software.
+- 👀 I’m interested in Cyber Security, Networking (CCNA, CCNP, etc), Web Development and Open-Source software.
-- 🌱 I’m currently learning Cyber Security.
+- 🌱 I’m currently learning Cyber Security and CCNA.
 - 💞️ I’m looking to collaborate on Open-Source software.
-- 📫 How to reach me
+- 📫 How to reach me : my email : vasilemarian@tutanota.com

 <!---
 vasilemarin/vasilemarin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.